mikkokotola/webcodingforbeginners/README.md

 Give feedback at (link to be added).

 ## Extra assignments
-If you are still eager to learn more and improve you app (outside the workshop), here are some assignments to improve the app or and code.
+If you are still eager to learn more and improve you app, here are some assignments to improve the app.

 ### Small assignments
 - **Customize the look of the graph** by adjusting the Chart.js parameters.
 For colours, see e.g. https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Colors/Color_picker_tool